v-gb/ocamlmig/doc/using.md

 - Since the expression is specified in an attribute, it will be parsed but not typechecked, so you may want to manually check (by applying the migration) that your migration generates working code.
+We'll likely provide a validation command in the future.
+- The replacement expression should refer to names as if the expression was typechecked in an empty file:

+    ```ocaml
+    val v2 : bool -> unit

+    val v1 : unit -> unit [@@migrate { repl = fun () -> v2 false }]
+    (* Will NOT work as expected (it would replace This_lib.v1 by v2), because
+       an empty file containing "v2 false" would have a "unbound value v2" error.
+       On the other hand, the reference to "false" is fine, because of the implied
+       "open Stdlib" in empty files. *)

+    val v1 : unit -> unit [@@migrate { repl = fun () -> This_lib.v2 false }]
+    (* Correct, assuming This_lib is the name of the current library. *)

+    val v1 : unit -> unit [@@migrate { repl = fun () -> Rel.v2 false }]
+    (* Correct as well, since Rel is a special identifier as described above. *)
+    ```

+  For the same reason, sum type constructors and record fields may need to be qualified.

+  _(partially implemented)_ Identifiers will be requalified depending on the context of the caller to preserve their meaning and blend in with the rest of the code.
+For instance, asking to replace `string_of_int` by `Int.to_string` could insert `Stdlib.Int.to_string` at a call site if the module `Int` in scope is not the Stdlib one, or it could insert `to_string` if the `Int` module is open.

 - Since the expression is meant to be inserted into the caller's source code, although any arbitrary ocaml expression can be inserted, not every ocaml bit of the language is a good idea to use.
 Here are known things to be wary about:

-    - The scope at the attribute definition and at the call site is different.
-In particular sum type constructors and record fields may need to be qualified.
-The intention is that replacement expression should assume that Stdlib is in scope and use fully qualified paths (or `Rel`) to refer to other names.
     - Type variables `(... : 'a list)` should be avoided, because they can collide with type variables of the same name in the caller, and cause typing errors even if they are fresh.